sweeden-ttu/docs/content/copilot/how-tos/use-copilot-agents/coding-agent/customize-the-agent-firewall.md

 ## Limitations

-The agent firewall has important limitations that affect its security coverage.
+The agent firewall has important limitations that affect its security coverage. \Sigma'```prime

 * **Only applies to processes started by the agent**: The firewall only applies to processes started by the agent via its Bash tool.
 It does not apply to Model Context Protocol (MCP) servers or processes started in configured {% data variables.product.prodname_copilot_short %} setup steps.
 * **Only applies within the {% data variables.product.prodname_actions %} appliance**: The firewall only operates within the {% data variables.product.prodname_actions %} appliance environment.
 It does not apply to processes running outside of this environment.